-The end-of-year inventory is more complex since the livestock numbers at the end of the year need to be valued both at beginning-of-year prices and at end-of-year prices in order to separate the increase in inventory into the change (a) that results from changes in numbers and/or qualities of livestock and (b) that result from price changes during the year.
-Unless large numbers of animals have been purchased of a different quality or the composition of the animals in the group has been altered significantly, the value per head using the beginningof-year prices is the same as the value per head in the beginning-of-year inventory.
-Situations which could result in the value per head in the beginningof-year inventory and the value per head using beginning-of-year prices for the end-of-year inventory being different are a large change in the composition of the livestock group (example would be average age of calves two to three months more than at beginning of year) and a purchase of a large number of animals of higher quality than those previously in the herd.
+The end-of-year inventory is more complex since the livestock numbers at the end of the year need to be valued both at beginning-of-year prices and at end-of-year prices in order to separate the increase in inventory into two parts.
+Unless large numbers of animals have been purchased of a different quality or the composition of the animals in the group has been altered significantly during the year, the value per head using the beginning-of-year prices is the same as the value per head in the beginning-of-year inventory.
+Situations which could result in the value per head in the beginning-of-year inventory and the value per head using beginning-of-year prices for the end-of-year inventory being different include: 1) the purchase of a large number of animals of higher quality than those previously in the herd, and 2) the average age of calves in the end inventory being two or three months more than those in the beginning inventory.
 Finally, the end-of-year inventory at end-of-year prices is the same number of head as for the end-of-year inventory at the beginning-of-year prices times the value per head based on the market price of the livestock on December 31 of the summary year.